Square Payment Fees: What You Need to Know in 2024

 PayPal Zettle

-Being honed for cash-strapped startups, this vendor charges zero software subscription payments, but it also has a high-level Store Kit Mini suit which will cost you $249.
+Being honed for cash-strapped startups, this vendor charges zero software subscription payments.
 As for the brand’s hardware, you will have to fork out $29 for the first and $79 for any extra reader.

-Payment processing fees by PayPal Zettle differ depending on the transaction circumstances.
+PayPal Zettle’s payment processing fees vary depending on the transaction circumstances.
 For card-present transactions (QR code included), the fee is 2.29% plus 9 cents.
-In case of a manual card data entering, the percentage grows to 3.49% (plus the same 9 cents).
+For manual card data entering, the percentage grows to 3.49% (plus the same 9 cents).
 Invoice payment fees are 3.49% plus 49 per transaction.

-As you see, the latter fee is higher than the one charged by Square, the second is on par with it, whereas the in-person credit card transaction fee is definitely lower.
+As you can see, the latter fee is higher than the one charged by Square, and the second is on par with it, whereas the in-person credit card transaction fee is definitely lower.

 SumUp

-This system is exclusively mobile-friendly, thus is good for usage in locations where such gadgets are expected to be leveraged extensively.
-Software of this brand is also free to utilize, but its basic equipment is a notch pricier than PayPal’s or Square’s.
-A card reader costs $39 and a cradle bundle is $10 more.
+This system is exclusively mobile-friendly and, thus, good for usage in locations where such gadgets are expected to be leveraged extensively.
+This brand’s software is also free to utilize, but its basic equipment is a notch pricier than PayPal’s or Square’s.
 A SumUp Solo touchscreen is the most expensive piece of machinery ($129).

-SumUp’s pricing policy is not a chump change issue either.
-The lowest fee here is for in person transactions (2.75%).
-Online and invoice payments will cost the company 2.9% plus 15 cents each while payment-linked or manually keyed payments have the highest fee among the three (3.25% plus 15 cents).
+SumUp’s pricing policy is not a chump change issue, either.
+The lowest fee is for in-person transactions (2.75%).
+Online and invoice payments will cost the company 2.9% plus 15 cents each, while payment-linked or manually keyed payments have the highest fee among the three (3.25% plus 15 cents).

 Evidently, calculating entrepreneurs will choose Square over the other two, given its price/service range ratio.
 What’s more, you can take additional steps to cut down on Square fees.